The Ultimate Guide to Event Personalization

-Welcome to your guide on event personalization in 2020 and beyond.
-Discover best practices for collecting event data, how to personalize the event experience, best practices for measuring event personalization, and more.
+Welcome to your guide on event personalization.
+Discover best practices for collecting event data, how to personalize the event experience, recommendations for measuring event personalization, and more.

 In-person connections are gaining traction in an increasingly digital environment.
-The noise from social media, emails, and ads have driven more and more people in search of authentic connections.
-For savvy event marketers looking towards 2020, this is a great opportunity to drive more personalized experiences and authentic ways to engage.
+The noise from social media, emails, and ads has driven more and more people in search of authentic connections.
+For savvy event marketers looking to the future, this is a great opportunity to drive more personalized experiences and authentic ways to engage.

 The goal of event personalization is to provide more curated, engaging, and successful event experiences that target a specific audience.
 Let’s get to it!

 Event personalization encompasses all of the strategies and tactics used to tailor your events, outreach, content, and activations to fit the needs of your target audience.
 When tailoring your events, you can personalize the experience for three types of people.

 You can personalize an event based on:

 - The Contact

 - The Account

 For example, you can personalize your event based on a contact, which is a specific role such as an event organizer, marketing director, or a CMO.